ShebMichel/qgis-loopplugin/README.md

 If the plugin is availaible in QGIS plugin tabs launch it by clicking the Loop icon, in case, it is not available, select then Loop Processor from the plugin menu/installed

-A usage example of the automated results after the geology layer is loaded:*
+The hierarchy chart that show the functional plugin flow through a program-parts (modules) and how they are related is shown below:*
 <p align="center">
 <img src="https://github.com/ShebMichel/qgis-animated_gif/blob/main/plugin_structure_chart.gif">
 </p>

+A usage example of the automated results after the geology layer is loaded:*
 <p align="center">
 <img src="https://github.com/ShebMichel/qgis-animated_gif/blob/main/launch_simulation.gif"/>
 </p>